ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## 0. Why Nix

 I heard about Nix several years ago.
-It uses DSL to manage system dependencies and can roll back to any historical state at any time.
-Although it sounds impressive, it requires learning a new language and writing code to install packages, so I thought it was too troublesome and didn't study it at the time.
+It uses [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manage system dependencies and can roll back to any historical state at any time.
+Although it sounds impressive, it requires learning a new language and writing code to install packages, I thought it was too troublesome and didn't study it at the time.

 But recently I encountered two troublesome things when migrating the system, which made me decide to try Nix.

 The fist problem was installing EndeavourOS (a derivative distribution of Arch Linux) on a newly assembled PC.
-Because the old system is also EndeavourOS, I directly `rsync` the old PC's Home directory to the new PC to save time after installation.
+Because My old PC also uses EndeavourOS, I directly `rsync` the old PC's Home directory to the new PC to save time after installation.
 However, this synchronization caused a problem.
 All functions worked normally, but video playback always stuck.
 Firefox, Chrome, and MPV would all get stuck.
 I searched various resources online but could not solve the problem until I realized it might be caused by the Home directory synchronization.
 After clearing the Home directory, the problem was solved immediately...
 Later, I spent a long time recovering things from the old PC one by one.

 The second problem is that I recently wanted to try Wayland, so I changed the desktop from i3wm to sway.